ben-laufer/DMRichR/README.md

 The epigenome is defined by its ability to create cell type specific differences.
 Therefore, when assaying heterogenous sample sources, it is standard for array-based methylation studies to estimate cell type composition and adjust for it in their model.
 While this is a standard for array-based studies, it is a significant challenge for WGBS studies due to differences in the nature of the data and the lack of appropriate reference sets and methods.
 In order to address this, we offer two approaches, both of which provide statistics and plots.
 However, it must be said that, unlike the rest of DMRichR, these are experimental approaches that you need to further investigate by comparing to array studies that are similar to yours, as they do not work well for every dataset.

 ####  1) The Houseman Method

-This method is a standard for arrays and we have adapted it to work with WGBS data.
-In brief, the workflow will convert the `bsseq` object to a matrix of beta values for all EPIC array probes.
-It will then estimate cell composition using the IDOL reference CpGs in a modified Houseman method through a call to `FlowSorted.Blood.EPIC::projectCellType_CP()`.
+The Houseman method is a standard for arrays and we have adapted it to work with WGBS data.
+The workflow will convert the `bsseq` object to a matrix of beta values for all EPIC array probes.
+It will then estimate cell composition using the IDOL reference CpGs in a modified Houseman method via `FlowSorted.Blood.EPIC::projectCellType_CP()`.

 #### 2) The methylCC Method

-methylCC is designed to be technology independent and examine differentially methylated regions that define cell types.
-Briefly, it `bumphunts` to find cell type specific DMRs in an array reference database and then examines those regions within your dataset.
-It has been modified to utilize `FlowSorted.Blood.EPIC`.
+`methylCC` is designed to be technology independent by identifying DMRs that define cell types.
+The workflow uses `bumphunter()` to find cell type specific DMRs in an array reference database and then examines those regions within your dataset.
+In this case, it has been modified to utilize the `FlowSorted.Blood.EPIC` reference dataset and quantile normalization.

 ## Citation